-As a result of the 2017 Grenfell Tower Fire in London that took the lives of 72 residents and was the worst residential fire in the United Kingdom since World War II, the British Government has been conducting an Inquiry into the causes of the fire.
-This report concerns the building products company Kingspan and the revelations about Kingspan's approach to fire safety that emerged during that Inquiry.
+As a result of the 2017 Grenfell Tower Fire in London that took the lives of 72 residents and was the worst residential fire in the United Kingdom since World War II, the British Government is conducting an ongoing Inquiry into the causes of the fire.
+This report concerns the building products company Kingspan and the revelations about Kingspan's approach to fire safety that have emerged to date during that Inquiry.
 Given the critical work of architects, specifiers, and project managers in ensuring the fire and life safety of all who occupy and visit the structures that they design, we want to bring this information to your attention.